Dtar380/VideoService/README.md

 ## **The library you needed to create your own Video Service**
 **VideoService** is a python library focused on the BackEnd for Video Services, such as YouTube (Note that this library is not used in YouTube, it is just an example). <br>
-**VideoService** uses a JSON DataBase to manage all the Videos on the server and its not dependant on external libraries to work, all functionalities depend on bare Python libraries.
+**VideoService** uses a JSON DataBase to manage all the Videos on the server and its not dependant on external libraries to work (except for OpenCV and Lingua), all functionalities depend on bare Python libraries.

 ## :bookmark_tabs: **Table of Content**
 - [**Main features**](#blue_heart-main-features)